-Sr. No. Name of Director Interest and nature of interest Transactions" beginning on page 231, 212 and 210 of this Prospectus.
+Sr. No. Name of Director Interest and nature of interest the said loans, please refer to the chapters titled "Financial Indebtedness", "Restated Financial Statements" and "Related Party Transactions" beginning on page 231, 212 and 210 of this Red Herring Prospectus.
 2. Mrs. Priti Gupta Our Company has entered into a Rent Agreement dated October 17, 2012 with Mrs. Priti Gupta in respect of our administrative office bearing no. 5C, 5 th Floor, The Pentagon, Near Pune Satara Road, Parvati, Pune 411009 for a period of 5 years upto June 30, 2017.
 The said rent agreement has been extended for a further period of 3 years upto June 29, 2020.
 Mrs. Priti Gupta is entiled to payment of rent from the Company for the use of the said property at a yearly escalation rate of 5% p.a.